L3ad Solutions

 This is the real playbook.
 Not the version that sells software.

-Why reviews actually matter (the boring math)
+Why do reviews actually matter for local rankings?

 Google's local algorithm weights three things heavily: relevance (do you sell what they're searching for), distance (are you nearby), and prominence (does anyone trust you).
 Reviews are the cheapest way to move prominence.